nemonik/hands-on-DevOps/docs/markdown.md

 ### If you're a developer or software engineer

-You're at least ***coding*** the application, its build automation, unit tests, and CI/CD (the combined practices of Continuouse Integrarion and Continuous Delivery) automation.
+You're at least ***coding*** the application, its build automation, unit tests, and CI/CD (the combined practices of Continuous Integration and Continuous Delivery) automation.

 --